QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

 These achievements are tied to the two different endings in Single Player Story Mode.
 They are restricted to Single Player Mode because using Gunslinger Mode to replay the final Chapter would bypass a few key story moments.

-#### Tip
+> [!TIP]
-If you’ve already completed the story once, the best/fastest way to unlock the other ending is to restart from Chapter 14, **"Showdown"**, and make the opposite moral choice at the end.
+> If you’ve already completed the story once, the best/fastest way to unlock the other ending is to restart from Chapter 14, **"Showdown"**, and make the opposite moral choice at the end.
 This decision, made after the boss fight in **"Showdown"**, determines which ending you’ll receive at the conclusion of the game.

 > [!WARNING]
 > These two Single Player achievements can **NOT** be unlocked in Gunslinger Mode, unlike the [Story Progression achievements](#c_SPstory), which can also be earned in Gunslinger Mode.
 The reason for this is mentioned above.